 I was listening to someone describe their Knowledge management Framework recently.
 They described their portal, they described the roles that support the portal, they described the processes that support the portal, and they described the governance elements they had developed around the portal.
+As I listened, I reflected that they had the elements of KM, but had a one-sided perspective.
+Let me explain what I mean.
+The 4 legs on the table.
 Selective attention test.
 Forget The Wisdom of Crowds; Neurobiologists Reveal The Wisdom Of The Confident.
 Way back in 1906, the English polymath Francis Galton visited a country fair in which 800 people took part in a contest to guess the weight of a slaughtered ox.

 After the fair, he collected the guesses and calculated their average which turned out to be 1208 pounds.
+To Galton’s surprise, this was within 1 per cent of the true weight of 1198 pounds.
 Initial thinking on scaling.
 Cynefin: A suggestive framework for problem solving.
 Cynefin for Devs.
 Every now and then, someone comes up with a new way of looking at the world that becomes the next fashionable thing to do.

 Every time I’ve seen this, there’s usually a space of time in which a lot of people say, “Meh, it’s irrelevant”, or “Meh, consultants”, or “Meh, they’re only in it for the money.”
 After a while, things settle down and everyone is used to that new model or concept, and it’s no longer seen as edgy or strange.
 I’ve seen it with Agile, and Lean Software Development, and BDD, and now it’s the turn of Cynefin and Complexity Thinking.
 Mark Harbor - I like these.
 14 Things I’ve Learned About Content Curation In Social Media.
 We recently published a post called “50 Random Things I Have Learned About Social Media Marketing” that quickly became one of our most viewed posts of all time.

 “The internet’s just providing too much information these days”.
 “No-one ever knows where to start with all this information”.
 Common symptoms of the Non-Believer, enough to stop him or her ever starting their own blog, podcast or del.icio.us bookmarking site.
-But there is some truth in what these detractors say.
 HenleyForum : Knowledge is created at...
 Peterthomson : In future knowledge management...
 Peterthomson : Tata run knowledge sharing...
 HenleyForum : Knowledge is about the flow...
 How do we transfer knowledge through everyday meeting talk?
 It's not too often I get the opportunity to help out someone who is doing some really fascinating research into Knowledge Management and conversation.

 So could anyone help out Lesley Crane please?
 Lesley is a final year PhD student investigating organizational knowledge work - knowledge transfer and sharing.
 Her study focuses on how such work is accomplished in everyday meeting talk.
 Kurt Vonnegut Diagrams the Shape of All Stories in a Master’s Thesis Rejected by U. Chicago.
 “What has been my prettiest contribution to the culture?”